Code-Institute-Submissions/Pic-Phonics/README.md

 - As a teacher, I would like to show children that learning can be fun and enjoyable.

+- As a teacher, I would like to see more interactive learning that incorporates aspects to fit individual learning needs.

 - As a parent, my child like to play games after school on my tablet and I would like if there were more games that included learning aspects to enhance my child's development.

-- As a parent, I would like to engage more with my child's learning experience but I do not have the correct knowledge of how theses topics are meant to be taught.
+- As a parent, in the middle of a pandemic, with all the schools closed, I would like to engage more with my child's learning experience but I do not have the correct knowledge of how theses topics are meant to be taught.

 - As a teacher, I would like to strengthen the consistency of schoool and home learning.